 Cons

-What time frame is best to use for the TTM Squeeze Indicator?
+What Timeframe is Best for the TTM Squeeze Indicator?

 The TTM Squeeze indicator can be used on various time frames.
 The indicator’s parameters can easily be adjusted to suit any timeframe and your needs.
 The goldmine is figuring out the best settings for your timeframe, and you are good to go.